 2. Add 10µL of the 1x ExoSAP mix to each PCR sample.

-3. Incubate samples at 37˚C for 30 minutes and then 95˚C for 5 minutes in a PCR machine.
+3. Put the tubes/tray in the PCR machine and incubate samples at 37˚C for 30 minutes and then 95˚C for 5 minutes.

 4. Store template samples at 4˚C or -20˚C until needed.

 It is a good idea to aliquot out theShrimp Alkaline Phosphatase into small lots (20 µL) and store them at -70˚C. We have found that the SAP tends to become inactivated after a few months of storage at -20˚C, especially if it is stored in a frost-free freezer.